 A voltage or current is applied to one pair of the terminals of the transistor which controls the current through another pair of terminals.
 Because the controlled (output) power can be higher than the controlling (input) power, a transistor can amplify a signal.
 These transistors are found embedded in integrated circuits.

-• The current is transferred from low resistance to high resistance circuit.
+- The current is transferred from a low resistance to a high resistance circuit.

 Their use has revolutionized the field of electronics and paved the way for smaller and cheaper radios, computers, and calculators, among other things.